factorial-io/phab-entity-scaffolder/README.md

 }
 ```

-Then require this project via composer:
+Then require this project via composer as dev dependency:

 ```shell
 composer require --dev factorial-io/phab-entity-scaffolder:dev-master
 ```

 This should download the project and install it into vendor.

+## Configuration

 Add this to your yml-file which controls the scaffolding: